jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 ---

-## "Between Memory and Representation"
+## Between Memory and Representation
 - The variables programs operate on must be bound to memory structures
 - Binding *must* occur before the compiler can operate on a memory block